Snake69/MELGenUtils/Docs/Readme.md

 ------------

 \
-browser (tested with Firefox, Chromium, Brave, Opera, Vivaldi)\
+browser - tested with Firefox, Chromium, Brave, Opera, Vivaldi\
 Note - using Brave, if node/server not recognized or not connected, in Brave go to Settings -\> Shields and disable \"Trackers & ads blocking\"\
-platform (developed on Linux, tested on Linux & Windows)\
+platform - developed on Linux, tested on Linux & Windows)\
-node.js (using v20.11.1 during development)\
+node.js - using v20.11.1 during development\
 external libraries: fs-extra (v10.0.1), websocket (v1.0.34),
 node-schedule (v2.1.1), nodemailer (v6.9.15) and fuse (v6.6.2)\
 \